tuliopereirab/arithmetic-encoder-av1/README.md

 - The architecture's current critical path is the _range_ generation and normalization, which passes through a multiplication and the LZC sub-block.

 ### Ways to improve
-1. Find a way to multiply faster (already did some unsuccessful trials with Vedic multiplication method) -- (_not possible_);
+1. Find a way to multiply faster (already did some unsuccessful trials with _Vedic multiplication_ method) -- **(_not possible_)**;
-2. Find a way to split the range generation equation and execute some parts in Stage -- (_not possible_)1;
+2. Find a way to split the range generation equation and execute some parts in Stage -- **(_not possible_)**;
 3. Use approximate computing to avoid the multiplication of the range;
 4. Find a multiplier-free solution for arithmetic encoding and analyze how it behaves when added to the AV1 reference software (_Window Sliding might be a great option_).

+#### Why is it not possible? (_Indexes above_)
+1. When synthesizing the ASIC, the synthesizer will automatically find the best combination of cells possible for the multiplication (usually it's a custom cell specifically made for multiplication).
+It is just not feasible to beat something designed for multiplications with Verilog code and different multiplication methodologies.
+The cell itself has state-of-art multiplication methodologies.

+2. Splitting the _Range_ or _Low_ generation process in two or more stages would create bubble in the pipeline.
+It just doesn't make sense to, for example, split _Stage 2_ and send inputs with a 2-cycle gap.
+Sure the frequency will get better, but the throughput rate will still be the same (or perhaps get lower).

 **More information about the architecture in [Project](https://github.com/tuliopereirab/arithmetic-encoder-av1/tree/master/Project) folder.**